PantelisAndrianakis/Breezy/documentation/language/classes.md

 This is **polymorphism**.
 The variable's declared type is `Animal`, but the call runs `Dog.speak` because the *actual object* is a `Dog`.
 In Breezy **every method is virtual by default**: the method that runs is chosen from the object's real type at run time, through a per-object **vtable** (a table of method pointers).
 There is no `virtual` keyword to remember and nothing to opt into - it just works.

+> **Note (performance):** Although every method is virtual in meaning, the
+> compiler emits a **direct call** wherever it can prove the target is unique -
+> when no subclass overrides the method (class-hierarchy analysis).
+Leaf classes,
+> `record`s, and any method that is never overridden pay no vtable indirection.
+> Genuinely polymorphic calls still dispatch through the vtable.
+You write the
+> same code; the compiler removes the cost where it is provably safe.

 ---

 ## Runtime class name